adrian-sal-kennedy/partage/README.md

 ## Project management

 This project was quite large in scope, partly because I set a large goal - I want this project to be useful and viable.
-I could really have used such a thing when starting out.
+I could really have used such a thing when starting out with my partner years ago.

 As a consequence, a Kanban style management model was useful because new features could be added easily and scope can shift by simply moving a card that represents a task.